Mike Pezzullo: Career

 Pezzullo joined the Department of Defence as a graduate in 1987.
 After five years in the Defence department, Pezzullo discovered "the experience, age and, to some extent, ideological and almost philosophical gap between [him] and the next level up meant [he] would not advance until [he] became crusty, old and cynical," so in 1992 he transferred to the Department of Prime Minister and Cabinet, where he worked in the International Division.

 In 1993 Pezzullo joined the staff of the Minister for Foreign Affairs, Senator Gareth Evans, whom he later described as a friend.
 He remained in Parliament House until December 2001, including as deputy chief of staff to then opposition leader Kim Beazley.
 In February 2002, he rejoined the Department of Defence and, in 2006, was promoted to the position of Deputy Secretary Strategy in that department.
 Between February 2008 and May 2009 he led the Defence White Paper team and was principal author of the 2009 Defence White Paper.

 In July 2009 Pezzullo joined the Australian Customs and Border Protection Service as chief operating officer, a role which he continued in until September 2012.
 He was promoted to acting chief executive over the period September 2012 to February 2013 and on 15 February 2013 was employed as the substantive CEO.
 When appointing Pezzullo, then Home Affairs Minister Jason Clare told media that Customs required major structural change, and Pezzullo had been appointed to drive reforms.
 In the role, Pezzullo emphasised the importance of border security not only as a security issue, but also as an economic concern.

 On 2 October 2014 Prime Minister Tony Abbott announced that he had made Pezzullo the new Secretary of the Department of Immigration and Border Protection, effective 13 October 2014, replacing Martin Bowles.
 As immigration secretary, Pezzullo led changes in his department recasting what had been seen as traditional immigration and border security institutions and doctrines.

-On 5 September 2019, Pezzullo was reappointed as Secretary of the Department of Home Affairs for a period of 5 years commencing on 13 October 2019.
+On 5 September 2019, Pezzullo was reappointed Secretary of the Department of Home Affairs for a period of 5 years commencing on 13 October 2019.